-- Press to move to the next frequency up the band (whether or not a listenable station is located there).
+• Press to move to the next frequency up the band (whether or not a listenable station is located there).
 Hold for quick movement.

-Tune adjust for CD changer
+Tune adjust for CD mode

-- Press ◀ to select the previous disc in the CD changer.
-(Play will begin on the first track of the disc unless the CD changer is in shuffle mode.)
+• Press ◀ to select the previous disc.
+(Play will begin on the first track of the disc unless shuffle mode is engaged.)
 Refer to Shuffle feature for more information.
-Hold the control to continue reversing through the discs. - Press to select the next disc in the CD changer.
+Hold the control to continue reversing through the discs.

+• Press \blacktriangleright to select the next disc.
 Hold the control to fast-forward through the remaining discs.

-Tape/CD select
+CD select